how is rain measured

 Environmental Factors

 Wind is a big problem.
 It can make rain fall at an angle.
-This causes rain gauges to collect too little or too much water.
+This causes rain gauges to collect rain too little or too much water.

 High temperatures speed up evaporation in rain gauges, leading to underestimates if not measured quickly.
 Humidity can mess with electronic rain – measuring devices.
 Obstacles like buildings change wind patterns and affect measurements.